What Are Nameservers & What Does a Name Server Do?

 NAMESERVER is the basis of how the internet works.
 Each time you type a domain name into your browser, your computer refers to a NAMESERVER server for the corresponding IP address.

-When you type a website domain into your browser, such as xxxx.com, your computer will use a NAMESERVER server to resolve the IP address of that website.
-Once the IP address has been identified, your computer can contact the web server, which will give your computer the website you want to access.
+Once the IP address has been identified, your computer can contact the web servers, which will give your computer the website you want to access.
 This is called Domain Name Resolution.

 Nameserver helps people find websites.
 When someone types your domain name (your website name) into a search engine, the nameserver directs traffic to your website.
 Once the connection has been made with your server, the request for the files you searched for is made and the results appear on your screen.
-The whole process doesn’t matter to users as it takes milliseconds to happen.

 In simple words, Nameserver is the location of your website.
 As the owner of a retail store should know his address, you should know your nameserver.

 There are many situations in which you will need to know your nameserver.
 For example, if you purchased a domain name from a different registrar than your web hosting platform, you will need to point that domain at the appropriate location.
 Or, if you decide to change web hosting companies, you can redirect your domain name to the nameservers of your new hosting provider.
-This way, your traffic is not disrupted, and you do not have to start in the first place with a new domain name.

 Also Read: Should I Buy Multiple Domain Names And Extensions?